 Eduardo Sacayon has pointed out to me that there are two major species of Ceiba in Guatemala; Ceiba pentandra and Ceiba aesculifolia (Pochote).
 The one I know best is the sacred tree of the Maya and the national tree of Guatemala, namely Ceiba pentandra.

 Hura crepitans is named the “sandbox tree” in the Virgin Islands (St John, Virgin Islands, Beach Guide).
-But to me this tree looks like a perfect example of the Ceiba aesculifolia.
-But only a botanist can tell for sure, and they need to see the flower.
+But to me some of the images on Google of this tree looks like a perfect example of the Ceiba aesculifolia.
+Since just the trunk full of conical spines is pictured, only a botanist can tell for sure, and they normally need to see the flower.
+None of the Hura species that we have found in Guatemala have many spines; most Hura in Guatemala have no spines.

 COPNA, Erythrina fusca, also has spines.
+The reason we spend so much time on finding all the trees with spines is because Peten area Maya incensarios, some cache vessels, many later Quiche urns, and even Early Classic Teotihuacan-related Tiquisate area rectangular funerary ceramic boxes have the same conical spines (in clay).
 So it is suggested that iconographers cite this FLAAR web site as well as the FLAAR Reports that introduce iconographers to the actual flora and fauna that the Maya saw around them.
 Most of what is presented in Maya paintings and sculpture is a reflection of their natural world, from caves to specific flowers.

 Not all Ceiba pentandra trees have prominent spines